 Suitability for Aerobic Soil Organisms

 Soil is the habitat for a wide variety of organisms, ranging from viruses, bacteria, fungi, nematodes and a variety of others.
 Bacteria and fungi provide many services in soils.
 For example, bacteria convert plant and animal tissues into humus.
 Many of the resultant compounds bind the soil into aggregates.
 Bacteria may fix nitrogen for plant use and fungi assist plant roots in obtaining nutrients and water.
 Soil microbes are generally most abundant in the surface layer since they typically are found around plant roots.
 Soils vary in their ability to foster plant growth and thus also in their ability to support microbial populations.
 These differences can be caused by natural, inherent soil and site properties or can be the result of dynamic soil properties that are influenced by management, good or bad.
-Two major classifications of soil organisms are aerobic and anaerobic, which deal with electron flow in the metabolic processes in the presence or absence of oxygen.
+Two major classifications of soil organisms are aerobic and anaerobic depending on the presence or absence of oxygen.

 Several site and soil properties are major attributes in the suitability, in terms of survival and growth rates, of soil for various organisms.
 On a broad scale, trends in temperature (heat) and precipitation (water) govern the rates of respiration since biologic processes are temperature dependent and soil organisms exist in films of water.
 The organic matter content of the soil is always a major factor in microbial populations since they are typically saprophytic.
 The pore space in the soil influences water and gas movement as well as the volume for organisms to occupy and the tortuosity of paths through which they may move.
 The water content of the soil is important as when too much water is present anaerobic processes begin and when too little is present the organisms may go dormant.
 Osmotic conditions are also important, as are the presence of toxic materials or the absence of required elements.